builtbybel/ThisIsWin11/README.md

 # ThisIsWin11

-### Guides you step by step in getting to know and setting up Windows 11
+### ThisIsWin11 helps you know, set up and customize Windows 11

 ![screenshot](https://github.com/builtbybel/ThisIsWin11/blob/main/assets/tiw11.png)

 ## Features

- I have started a new project with ThisIsWin11 two weeks ago which was dedicated exclusively to getting to know Windows 11.
-The app has left yesterday the preview status and is now slowly expanded as a practical all-rounder for Windows 11, similar to Microsoft PowerToys.
+ ThisIsWin11 lets you customize Windows 11 all in one place.
+It is slowly expanded as a practical all-rounder for Windows 11, similar to Microsoft PowerToys.

-The app currently offers five modules:
+The app currently offers six modules:

-- Presenter: The start screen guides you through an pictured introduction to the new operating system Windows 11 and allows you quickly to configure it.
+- **Presenter** ThisIsWin11 is starting off with a helpful introduction to what you can find in Windows 11
-- PumpedApp integrates an important part of the Windows 11 settings app and allows you to check and enable/disable settings in a bulk and with just a click.
+- **PumpedApp** integrates an important part of the Windows 11 settings app and allows you to check and enable/disable settings in a bulk and with just a click.
-- Kickassbloat will help you removing pre-installed Windows 11 apps.
-- Packages is there for you to quickly install one or the other app.
+- **Kickassbloat** makes it possible to remove unwanted features and apps from Windows 11 such as the Camera and Alarm apps, and other preinstalled bloat that you can live without.
+- **Packages** powered by Windows Package Manager allows you to create your own custom install packages.
-- TeamTweak allows you automating several Windows 11 tasks based on PowerShell and community scripts.
+- **TeamTweak** allows you automating several Windows 11 tasks based on PowerShell and community scripts, e.g. It is possible to boost privacy by disabling various telemetry-related components of Windows 11
+ - **Extensions** allows you creating custom tweaks based on simple .INI-files

-If you know my previous apps for Windows 10 (Privatezilla, Bloatbox etc.) then you will see that ThisIsWin11 app combines the best of these apps under one interface but on Win11.
+If you know my previous apps (Privatezilla, Bloatbox etc.) for Windows 10 then you will see that **ThisIsWin11** app combines the best of these apps under one interface but on Win11.

  ## Download